wadmiraal/wadmiraal.net/src/_posts/2012-03-14-what-can-you-do-with-console.markdown

 tags:
   - Javascript
   - Code
-  - Fun
+  - For lolz
   - Experiment
   - Useful
 ---

 Lately I've been wondering: *what can you do with the javascript console object ?*.

-Let's figure that out.
+Let's find out.

 ## Get down to business